5/8/2025

 speaker

-Okay, thanks.
+Okay.
+Thanks.
 I don't know what happened before.
-I guess I wanted to ask about the markets that you've called out, which were, you talked about LA, but you also mentioned New York and Boston.
+I guess I wanted to ask about the markets that you called out, which were, you talked about LA, but you also mentioned New York and Boston.
 Is there anything in those markets where you think your perceived value has somehow kind of declined in the recent environment?
 Is there anything you could point out operationally that maybe is causing those markets to gap differently than some of the other markets that you're operating in?

 speaker

 Thanks for the question, Sharon.
-So I think there's a few things here.
-First, I'd say if you think about the Sweetgreen model over our history, the seasonal menu was a core part of the model.
-We would change our menu about five times a year, and it's part of what drove the habituation, the frequency.
+So, I think there's a few things here.
+1st, I'd say, if you think about the sweet green model over our history, the seasonal menu was a core part of the model.
+We would change our menu about 5 times a year.
+And it's part of what drove the habituation the frequency.
 It's what would limit the fatigue and just keep you hooked season after season.
-With the removal of that, we've seen some weakness in the frequency of it, specifically in those core markets where those seasonals did especially well.
-So we're encouraged about bringing them back, bringing them back in a really big way, and we think that will help us with the frequency challenges we have.
+With the removal of that, we've seen some weakness in the frequency of it specifically in those core markets where those seasonals did especially well.
+So we're encouraged about bringing them back, bringing them back in a really big way.
+And we think that will help us with the frequency challenges we have.
 The second is loyalty.
-We made a transition from our Sweetpass Plus loyalty program, which really had a pretty small member base to a much broader base loyalty program.
-We're acquiring about 20,000 new loyalty members a week.
-This is pretty much more than each week than the whole Sweetpass Plus membership base.
-So it's a huge opportunity here to kind of lean into that, to continue to drive frequency.
+We made a transition from our SweetPass Plus loyalty program, which really had a pretty small member base to a much broader base loyalty program.
+And we're acquiring about 20,000 new loyalty members a week.
+This is pretty much more than each week than the whole SweetPass Plus membership base.
+So there's a huge opportunity here to kind of lean into that to continue to drive frequency.
 And then the last thing I'd say is that there's definitely some operational opportunities we have specifically in a lot of those core legacy markets, specifically in the urban environment on our off-premise channels.
 So really highly focused on getting portioning and accuracy and speed right on those digital make lines.
 As you know, digital is a huge, huge part of the business, and we see an opportunity to really elevate the standards across those lines.

 speaker